riccardobrasca/LFTCM2024/README.md

   click "Open folder" (just "Open" on a Mac), and choose the folder `LFTCM2024` (*not* one of its subfolders).

+* If VSCode asks `Do you trust the authors of the files in this folder?` click `Yes, I trust the authors`

 * Test that everything is working by opening `LFTCM2024/Test.lean`.
   It is normal if it takes 10-40 seconds for Lean to start up.

+* Everything should be ready now.
+If you see a blue squiggle under `#eval`, Lean is running correctly.

 ### Update the repository